mennlo/grappling-games/games/standing/rear-standing-bodylock-control.md

 **Position:** Standing behind your partner with a bodylock (hands connected around their waist/torso)
 **Objective:** Use pressure, foot positioning, and leg movements to disrupt your partner's base and force their hands to the mat
 **Constraints:**
-**Win:** No specific win condition; focus on getting your partner's hands on the mat keeping them there for as long as possible
+**Win:** No win condition, continuously trying to get your opponents hands to the mat

 ### Defending Player
 **Position:** Standing with your partner behind you in a bodylock